jackrobertscott/icetea/packages/lumbridge-persistor/README.md

   catch: error => console.warn(error),
 });
 ```

+Properties:

+- `done` [func]: this function is called whenever the instance resolves with data.
+- `catch` [func]: this function is called whenever there is an error in the persistor.
+- `status` [func]: this function is called when there is an update in the state of the instance.

 **Note:** when you start watching a scope, don't forget to call the `unwatch` function when you don't need it any more.
 If you don't unwatch, then you might cause a memory leak.